Cubic fourfolds, Kuznetsov components and Chow motives: Abstract

 \section{Abstract}

-We prove that the Chow motives of two smooth cubic fourfolds whose Kuznetsov components are Fourier--Mukai derived-equivalent are isomorphic as Frobenius algebra objects.
-As a corollary, we obtain that there exists a Galois-equivariant isomorphism between their $\ell$-adic cohomology Frobenius algebras.
-We also discuss the case where the Kuznetsov component of a smooth cubic fourfold is Fourier--Mukai derived-equivalent to a K3 surface.
+We prove that the Chow motives of two smooth cubic fourfolds whose Kuznetsov components are Fourier--Mukai equivalent are isomorphic as Frobenius algebra objects.
+As a corollary, there exists a Galois-equivariant isomorphism between their $\ell$-adic cohomology Frobenius algebras.
+We also discuss the case where the Kuznetsov component of a smooth cubic fourfold is equivalent to the derived category of a K3 surface.